zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 It might not be clear how the parameters, the two levers that we have actual control over, effect the caltulation.
 For some additional intution:
 - $\omega$ controls how well punting strategies are expected to work generally
 - $\gamma$ complements $\omega$, controlling how much general value needs to be sacrificed in order to find the player that optimizes for the punting strategy

+It should be noted that this calculation is *very* rough because it uses many layers of approximation.
+Still, it captures the main effects that are important: higher weight for a category increases the expectation for that category, weights that are more different from standard weights lead to more extreme statistics, and some combinations of categories work better together than others.

 ## 3. Optimizing for $j$ and $p$